ABRG-Models/morphologica/README.md

   easy-to-use convenience wrappers (**morph::HdfData**) around the HDF5 C API.
 By saving data in a standard format, it is easy to access simulation data in python, MATLAB or Octave for analysis and graphing.

-* **Visualizing your model while it runs**.
-A modern OpenGL visualization scheme called **morph::Visual** provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.

 It keeps *out of the way* of what kind of simulation you write.
 Our programs typically start with some kind of preamble, in which we use